kbroman/Paper_SampleMixups/ReadMe.md

 - Finalize R script that grabs data from MPD and convert to form needed for rest of the scripts (including creating mlratios.RData and mlratios_revised.RData)

-- Seem to rely on old annotations in some bits; fix this

 - Do clean tests, with and without the intermediate files

 - R code for figures and supp'l figs: in ReadMes, explain which file